Welcome to today's edition of the Rush 24-7 podcast.

 Obviously, some of these statements indicate that this was happening more frequently.

-First thing I notice, other than what I don't I mean, I just don't believe this, but other than that, the first thing I notice is without a teleprompter, this guy does not have the flowing charismatic cadence of his speeches where he's talking about hope and the future and change and so forth.
+First thing I notice, other than what I don't, I mean, I just don't believe this, but other than that, the first thing I notice is without a teleprompter, this guy does not have the flowing charismatic cadence of his speeches where he's talking about hope and the future and change and so forth.

-This he's backed now to calling the guy crazy uncle.
+He's back now to calling the guy crazy uncle.

 Somebody out there call the Obama camp.

-Look, I want to solve this.
+I want to solve this.

 Here's how you handle this.

-Although there's no evidence of this.
+And you, Obama, are a uniter, although there's no evidence of this.

 Everybody in Obama's inner circle mad at everything.